 Photo: Lisa Hebert

 Our Children’s Dance Classes begin with Twirling Tots at the age of 2 years.
-Explore Creative Movement Classical Ballet and Jazz with our professional teachers and musicians.
+Explore Creative Movement, Classical Ballet, Contemporary and Jazz with our professional teachers and musicians.

 Photo: TSOD Archives

-Our TED Classes - Teens Exploring Dance - give youth the space and time to delve into Classical Ballet, Jazz, Contemporary Dance, Choreography and Composition, guided by professional artists and musicians
+Our TED Classes - Teens Exploring Dance - give youth the space and time to delve into Classical Ballet or Jazz or Contemporary guided by professional artists and musicians.

 Photo: Nicola Fridgen